Top 10 Longest Stanley Cup Playoff Streaks

 Historical Perspectives

 The cut-off to secure a spot in the top 10 longest playoff streak is 16 years.
-With the Penguins no longer on an active streak, the Toronto Maple Leafs and Bruins take over the top spot on the current list with their seventh straight trip to the Stanley Cup Playoffs.
+With the Penguins no longer on an active streak, the Toronto Maple Leafs and Bruins take over the top spot on the current list with their eighth straight trip to the Stanley Cup Playoffs.

 Related: Notable Conn Smythe Trophy Winners Who Were Traded